TheNosiriN/thenosirin.github.io/blog/welcome/welcome.md

 ## How it works
-Every blog post is written in markdown, parsed to html, and dynamically inserted over time to this page you see here.
-It includes several pauses and transitions while being inserted over time to provide a nice reading experience.
+Every blog post is written in markdown, parsed to html, and then typed by me in real-time.
+I include several pauses and transitions while I'm typing to grab your attention and provide a nice reading experience.

+## Disclaimer
+I created this blog, or rather this website, quite late, so some blog post dates before "May 2024" may not reflect the actual date I made the post or project.